codac-team/codac/doc/user_manual/manual/03-domains/index.rst

 Domains: sets of feasible variables
 ###################################

-Constraint programming consists in reducing sets of feasible solutions by applying constraints.
-The constraints are dealt with by operators called *contractors*, presented in :ref:`the next part of this manual <sec-manual-contractors>`.
-The sets are called *domains*, introduced now.
+Constraint programming consists in reducing sets of feasible solutions to are not compliant with constraints defining a problem.
+The constraints are dealt with by operators called **contractors**, presented in :ref:`the next part of this manual <sec-manual-contractors>`.
+The sets are called **domains**, introduced now.

+For now, we consider two kinds of domains corresponding to:

+* **static variables** that do not evolve with time: reals, vectors, matrices;
+* **dynamic variables** depicting a temporal evolution: trajectories.

+The related intervals, boxes and tubes are presented in the following pages:

 .. toctree::